kehiy/tinu/README.md

 # tinu
-simple URL shortener with Golang and fiber.
+simple URL shortener with Golang and fiber and svelte frontEnd🐿️🍄